matthewearl/quess-stockfish/README.md

 - There is a rare Quess bug where a rook (ogre) attacking a queen (shambler) never ends, since the grenades pass straight through the shambler.
 In this case the game gets stuck.
+- Quess allows an en passant attack against a white pawn on the 4th rank or against a black pawn on the 5th rank even if the pawn being attacked last moved only one square.
+If a player does this against the bot, the bot cannot work out which move was just played and raises an "invalid move" exception.
 - The bot is not very tolerant to packet loss, so expect instability if running over a real network.